ViorelPetre/WhyDidWindowsRestart-Releases/README.md

 Early Access customers retain Pro access through the 1.0 release without paying the difference to the planned regular price.

+Licensing and upgrade terms for versions after 1.0 may be revised separately.

 A Pro license can be activated on up to 3 devices simultaneously.

 License validation